W-2 vs W-4: Differences & When To Use Each

 However, if you’re a small business running payroll by hand, managing employee and employer payroll taxes and preparing tax forms can be time-consuming.
 You may want to consider using a full-service payroll solution, like Gusto, to help you streamline processes and avoid potential payroll compliance issues.

 Aside from processing employee pay, Gusto automatically calculates, files, and pays federal, state, and local payroll taxes.
 It also offers hiring, onboarding, employee benefits, and simple time tracking tools.
 You can even get direct access to certified HR professionals who can provide expert advice if you upgrade to a premium plan.
-Sign up for a free 30-day trial.
+Sign up to get 1 month free payroll (this offer will be applied to your Gusto invoice while all applicable terms and conditions are met or fulfilled).

 Officially known as IRS Form W-2 Wage and Tax Statement, the W-2 is a year-end tax document that employers must provide.
 It contains information about the employee, their earnings (such as gross pay, bonuses, and tips), and any deductions taken for taxes, savings, retirement, and childcare.

 The prior year’s W-2 must be sent to the IRS and your employees by Jan.
-31. For example, for the 2022 tax year, W-2 forms must be sent by Jan.
-31, 2023.
-Note you have to provide a W-2 to every person who worked for you as an employee during the prior tax year—whether they are still employed with your company or not.
+31. For example, for the 2023 tax year, W-2 forms must be sent by Jan.
+31, 2024.
+Note you have to provide a W-2 to every person who worked for you as an employee during the prior tax year—whether they are still employed with your company.

 For businesses that use payroll systems, some offer self-service options that allow employees to download their own year-end W-2.
 This is helpful in case they’ve moved and you don’t have an updated mailing address.
 You can send them a secure email link to their W-2 instead of mailing the forms, enabling you to comply with IRS requirements and making it possible for employees to file their taxes.